cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 This presents 3 scenarios for the current test framework.
 1. Match names only (starts with:"STAGES ", starts with: "TACX SATORI", equals: "QD")
-2. Match the name "KICKR CORE", presence and absense of specific service ids
+2. Match the name "KICKR CORE", presence and absence of specific service ids
-3. Match the name "ASSIOMA" and the power sensor name setting is not "Disabled"
+3. Match the name "ASSIOMA" and the power sensor name setting starts with "Disabled"

 The framework is not currently capable of specifying all these scenarios in a single class.
-The generated test data is loosely the combinations of these lists: names * settings * bluetoothdeviceInfo * exclusions.
+The generated test data is approximately the combinations of these lists: names * settings * bluetoothdeviceInfo * exclusions.
 If a combination should not exist, a separate class should be used.

 In the example of the StagesBikeTestData classes, the exclusions, which apply to all situations, are implemented in the superclass StagesBikeTestData,